semereab-merry/Machine-learning-projects/index.md

 <br/>

-## <a href="https://www.kaggle.com/code/merryzeray/text-analysis-donald-speech-in-dallas" target="_blank"> Analysis of Donald Trump Speech in Dallas using Text Mining and Analysis</a>
+## Analysis of Donald Trump Speech in Dallas using Text Mining and Analysis
-I used text analysis to create a word cloud that illustrates the main topics he mentioned in his speech.
+I used text analysis to create a word cloud that illustrates the main topics he mentioned in his speech. <a href="https://www.kaggle.com/code/merryzeray/text-analysis-donald-speech-in-dallas" target="_blank">Visit Kaggle</a>

 | Code and Resources Used  | Word cloud | Results|
 | ----------- | ----------- |----------- |